Carlotta Monterey: Career

+Personal life

 She married her first husband, John Moffat, a lawyer, in 1911.
 They were divorced.
 She married secondly Malvin C. Chapman Jr. in 1916.
 They had one daughter, Cynthia Jane Chapman (born 1917).
 She got divorced again.
-After divorcing her third husband, the illustrator Ralph Barton, in 1926, she became romantically involved with Eugene O'Neill. whom she had met in 1922 when she acted in a production of his play The Hairy Ape.
+After divorcing her third husband, the illustrator Ralph Barton, in 1926, she became romantically involved with Eugene O'Neill, whom she had met in 1922 when she acted in a production of his play The Hairy Ape.
 They married in July 1929 in Paris.

 She remained with O'Neill for the rest of his life, and dedicated herself to maintaining his privacy.
 After his death in 1953, Carlotta authorized the publication of his autobiographical play Long Day's Journey Into Night, which O'Neill had instructed his publisher to withhold until 25 years after his death.
 The play was awarded the 1957 Pulitzer Prize for Drama, and is O'Neill's best known work.

+Death

 A resident of the Valley Nursing Home in Westwood, New Jersey, Monterey died there on November 18, 1970.